dih2-rowa/informationserver/README.md

 ## How to deploy it?
 The Information server consists of two big parts:
-  - **API:** To run the API, you need python and all libraries, which are listed in the requirements.txt file.
-To install the libraries you need to navigate to the folder with the requirements.txt file and run the command: python -m pip install -r requirements.txt
+  - **API:** To run the api you have to navigate to the API folder.
+Then run the command:

+        docker-compose up

+    After that all libraries are installed and you can access the API.
+    If the host or port need to be changed, it is necessary to change the following conde in the main.py file:

+        app.run(host="0.0.0.0", port="5011", debug=True)
     To create the connection to the database you have to change the following code:

         self.engine = sa.create_engine('crate://')